 Website Navigation and CA + Icons ExplainedA colored navigation bar at the top and bottom of every page contains internal links to the "COSMIC ANCESTRY" (Home), "Quick Guide," and "Next" pages.
 "Brig Klyce" or "Feedback" in the navigation bar should lead to the email adress of the author of the page.

 Minor new developments are posted in page-specific "What'sNEW" sections of ordinary pages, with a blue ball or text icon.
 These include, as of 1999, all new Related Websites and Related Reading items.
 Some webpages (Neo-Darwinism..., Can The Theory Be Tested?, Life on Mars!) have multiple, subtopic-specific What'sNEW sections.

-Purple arrowheads signify internal links (within this website): down or up on the same page, or back and forth between pages, as if it were a book.
+Purple arrowheads signify internal links (within this website): down or up on the same page, back and forth between pages, as if it were a book.
 These open in the same browser window (use "Back" to return.)